 And the wisdom to know the difference.”

-So as I continued to walk through the muddy forest, I realised that I cannot change the weather so instead I asked for the serenity to accept it and my self-enquiry turned more toward what I CAN change about the current situation.
+As I continued to walk through the muddy forest, I realised that I cannot change the weather so instead I asked for the serenity to accept it and my self-inquiry turned more toward what I CAN change about the current situation.
 I soon remembered that I have always struggle a little with low mood in January and February in Ireland and that a lot of that, I believe, came from insufficient Vitamin D which is a major cause of seasonal mood disorders.
 Even though I am now living in France, the fact that the weather has been so bad means that there is every likelihood that my body is struggling the same way.
 OK, that is something that I have the power and the courage to change – buy some high dosage Vitamin D, eat more salmon, tuna, mackerel and eggs over the next few weeks.
 Great – a simple action step and almost immediately I could feel my energy lifting towards optimism.
-I also decided to book in for a ‘spring cleaning’ healing session with my beautiful Shamanic friend Naama Gabbay (who also offers distance healing if you are interested).
+I also decided to book in for a ‘spring cleaning’ healing session with a local energy healer.
 This is to help prepare my inner ground for all the new growth which is going to happen in the spring in much the way that this rain is nurturing the growth which we cannot see under the soil.

 As this thought process unfolded, I started to walk more mindfully and to really take in the landscape around me for the next few kilometres.
 “Is all this rain a positive thing for the land?”
 I found myself asking.
 Considering it is normally so dry here, maybe the earth is really enjoying this long drink!
 Then I was reminded that in less than 6 months the muddy, seemingly barren field which I was walking alongside will be a mass of bright yellow sunflowers smiling at me as I experienced here last July whilst house-sitting in the area.